-Among the leading tech companies of today, Sony has its feet well set on the field of AI and robotics.
-Since May 2016 till now, Sony came up with a total of 8 initiatives in the concerned field and looks to spread its wings more.
+Among today’s leading tech companies, Sony has its feet well set on the field of AI and robotics.
+Since May 2016 till now, Sony has come up with a total of 8 initiatives in the concerned field and looks to spread its wings more.

 It all started with the company’s investment in Cogitai, an American AI startup, in May last year.
 The collaboration aims at developing novel AI technologies via prediction technology and deep reinforcement learning.